8416 Elko Drive

 Why use them and where to put them?
 First, there's no point in having a cross reference to a subject if there are fewer than five mentions of it in various places.
 In that instance, "double-posting" makes better sense.
 Why send the reader somewhere else, when the necessary locators don't take up a lot of space?

 Cross references have many formatting options.
 Most often see and see also are italicized, but not always.
 Most often the initial letter is capitalized, but not always.
 They can be placed immediately following the main entry before or after any page numbers associated with it, or as the last subentry.
-The placement after the last subentry makes sense to me in run-in indexes, but not in intended indexes.
-In the latter I prefer placing the cross ref. after the main entry.
+The placement after the last subentry makes sense in run-in indexes, but not in intended indexes.
+For indented index placing the cross reference after the main entry works well.
+Any changes in placement are simple to implement.

 Indented indexes are easier to read than run-in indexes.
 An example: